 Beth is adjunct faculty at Wesley Theological Seminary in Washington, D.C., where she has

 developed and taught courses on eco-spirituality and eco-theology.
 Along with colleagues

 Laurel Kearns and David Rhoads, Beth co-founded the Green Seminary Initiative dedicated to

 infusing care for the Earth into theological education.

 Beth is the author of Inside Out: Practices for Going Deeper in Nature and Start SINGing: How To Form Your Own Spirituality in Nature Group.
-She has written articles and developed educational materials on deepening spirituality through nature, most recently a video education series through Wesley Seminary – Nature, Our First Way of Knowing God, released in 2021.
+She has written articles and developed educational materials on deepening spirituality through nature, including a video education series through Wesley Seminary – Nature, Our First Way of Knowing God and a 6-part interactive video course, The Spiritual Wisdom of Trees: Insights from Our Elders, co-written with Leah Rampy and filmed by award-winning filmmaker, Jane Pittman, both released in 2021.
 She also wrote popular Christian and inter-spiritual study guides to Ken Burns’ film, “The National Parks: America’s Best Idea."

 When speaking and leading workshops, Beth engages audiences with thoughtful spiritual guidance and specific practices for experiencing first-hand the spaciousness, peace and healing the natural world offers.

 Beth Norcross, MF, MTS, Dmin